kysely/framer-bidirectional-cycle/README.md

 # Bidirectional Utils.cycle() for Framer

-Utils.cycle() is a handy tool for going through an array.
-Unfortunately, Framer's default method can only move to a "next" item of given array.
-This extension will override default method so you can browse through your arrays in both directions (next &amp; previous)
+Framer's Utils.cycle() extension that allows you to browse arrays in both directions (instead of returning only next item).

 ## How To Use [(Try the live demo)] (https://framer.cloud/XJiCH/)

 - [Download the extension] (https://github.com/rdksl/Bidirectional-Utils.cycle-for-Framer/blob/master/BidirectionalUtilsCycle.zip?raw=true)
-- Copy the ```Utilscycle.coffee``` file to your prototype's ```modules``` folder.
+- Copy the `Utilscycle.coffee` file to your prototype's ```modules``` folder.
-- Call ```Utilscycle = require "Utilscycle"``` in your Framer prototype.
+- Call `Utilscycle = require "Utilscycle"` in your Framer prototype.
 - Set up as the default Utils.cycle()
-- Call your "cycler" function with no or any positive number to return ›next‹ item.
-Call with any negative number to return ›previous‹ item
+- Call your `cycler` function with no or any positive number to return `next` item.
+Call with any negative number to return `previous` item

 ```javascript
 array = ["a", "b", "c", "d", "e", "f", "g", "h"]